LikelyLucid/GPT_TP/README.md

 **Max Tokens:** Sets the max number of tokens the AI can use to generate text *(doesnt do anything on 3.5-turbo)*

 **Response is outputted to the GPT state**

+**I recommend testing prompts in ChatGPT as you will get similar outputs on there free of charge**

 ## **Examples of Instruction and Data:**